jm379/blog/posts/1-extending-ruby.md

 The `#include <ruby.h>` allows the usage of the Ruby C API, so we can interact with Ruby within our C code.

-Let's analyze the `calc` function:
+In the `calc` function we have:

 - The [`VALUE`](https://github.com/ruby/ruby/blob/d0b7e5b6a04bde21ca483d20a1546b28b401c2d4/include/ruby/internal/value.h#L40)
 is an `uintptr_t`, an unsigned integer that can be used as a pointer, and it represents a Ruby Object, so it could be an Integer, Array, File, etc...

-- The `VALUE self` is contains the object that the method is bound to.
+- The `VALUE self` is the object that the method is bound to.
+In this case it should be the `Leibniz` module that is defined below.

 - The [`RB_NUM2SIZE`](https://github.com/ruby/ruby/blob/d0b7e5b6a04bde21ca483d20a1546b28b401c2d4/include/ruby/internal/arithmetic/size_t.h#L47)
 is a function that converts a Ruby [`Numeric`](https://docs.ruby-lang.org/en/master/Numeric.html)